gaabrielfranco/sparse-attention-decomposition/README.md

 python3 full_tracing_data_collection.py
 ```

 This script produces the file ```results.nms-p256-f1.0-folded-expandedO-scaled.pkl```, which is used for the next experiments and plots.
+It also produces ```results.nms-p256-f1.0-folded-expandedO-scaled-all-svs.pkl```, which is the tracing using all SVs instead of a subset of them.
+This is used to produce the Figure 15 in the paper.

 ### Build the graphs